RohitShubankar/Website/content/home/experience.md

   date_end = "2018-06-07"
   description = """

-  * """Designed Video Verification Module which verifies if the video data captured by the drone meets the client requirements in terms of coverage and Area of Interest (AOI)."""
+  * Designed Video Verification Module which verifies if the video data captured by the drone meets the client requirements in terms of coverage and Area of Interest (AOI).
   * Implemented the core logic and wrote scripts that involved weeding out faulty input data.
   * Increased team efficiency by adding clear and extensive documentation and comments.
   """